smartcar/python-sdk/CONTRIBUTING.md

 ```
 3. Run tests: `make test args="--verbose"`

+## Formatting
+All code in this repository is formatted using [black](https://github.com/python/black).
+Please format all contributions using the tool.

 ## Creating a pull request
 Please make sure to bump the version number in `smartcar/__init__.py` in accordance with [semver](https://semver.org/) when making a pull request to the `master` branch.